 Want a super fast laptop for under $199?
 Heard about Chromebooks and their awesomeness?
 Don’t even know what a Chromebook is?
 We don’t care.
-Read on.
+Read on and learn.
+We’ll tell you all about ’em.

 In essence, Google launched a line of laptops that are made to be efficient, affordable, and fast.
-Chromebooks are made by all the major brands you know, such as Acer, HP, Samsung, Dell, Lenovo, and even some random lesser known brands like Hisense and Haier.
+They’re made by all the major brands you know, such as Acer, HP, Samsung, Dell, Lenovo, and even some random lesser known brands like Hisense and Haier.

 Does it look and feel different?

 Yes, if you’re used to Mac.
-Windows users will have an easier task navigating through all the menus.
+Windows users will have an easier task navigating through all the menus since Chrome OS is built in a way that’s very similar to how Windows’ layout is.
+The navigation, UI, and window controls are almost in identical locations.

 Is it easy to learn?